Gary Sweet: Personal life

-Sweet is divorced from his third wife, television presenter and former Commonwealth Games swimmer, Johanna Griggs.
-They have two sons.
-Sweet has two children from his second marriage, to Jill Miller.
-Following in his father's footsteps, Frank Sweet is also an actor.
-Sweet's first marriage was to actress Lenore Smith.
+Sweet married actress Lenore Smith on 7 November 1981 in his parents' garden in Warradale.
+The couple had met in a lift at Crawford Productions a little over five months beforehand.
+They divorced in 1983.
+From 1987 to 1993, Sweet was married to lawyer Jill Miller.
+They have two children, including Frank Sweet who became an actor.
+Sweet married television presenter and former Commonwealth Games swimmer Johanna Griggs in 1995 and they had two children.

+In 2013, Sweet was criticised by some women's magazines after he admitted that he was "a five or six out of 10 dad" to his children.
+Sweet has been in a relationship with former air hostess Nadia Dyall since 2011.
+They have two children.
+In March 2018, Sweet became a grandfather.

 Gary Sweet is an ambassador and ex player for the Glenelg Tigers, an Australian rules football club who play in the South Australian National Football League.
 He is also a supporter of the Manly Sea Eagles rugby league club who play in the National Rugby League.

 In 2004, Sweet become the public face of "The Performance Pack Initiative", an information campaign for men with impotence problems from Bayer, GlaxoSmithKline and Impotence Australia.
 Bans against direct advertising prescription medicines meant that Sweet was unable to directly mention the drug, Levitra, but this code was broken when Sweet mentioned Levitra on an Adelaide radio programme.
 The Australian Broadcasting Corporation's Media Watch reported that Sweet was being investigated by the Therapeutic Goods Administration for possible breach of advertising codes.

+On a 1 February 2026 episode of I’m a Celebrity...Get Me Out of Here!, Sweet revealed that from birth, he was raised by his uncle and aunt, saying: "Phil and his wife were unable to have children.
+So when the baby was born, they (Bill and his wife) gave the baby to his younger brother, Phil.
+The baby was me… so my biological parents became my uncle and aunty, my sisters became my cousins… I've never, ever, ever told this story."

+On 20 August 2026, Sweet was named in the cast of film Before You Leave.